starfishmod/MIDI-Implementations-Schema/schema.md

 Primitive data types in the MIS Specification are based on the types supported by the [JSON-Schema Draft 4](http://json-schema.org/latest/json-schema-core.html#anchor8).
 Models are described using the [Schema Object](#schemaObject) which is a subset of JSON Schema Draft 4.

-<a name="hexAndDec"></a>Hexidecimal and integers can be used interchangably.
-However numbers in Hexidecimal should be proceeded with `0x` and must become strings as JSON does not support Hex.
-So the number 66 is represented as `"0x42"`.
-This makes it clear for any humans to distinguish between the two - but does put extra burden on the computer to do the same.
+<a name="hexAndDec"></a>Hexidecimal and integers are sometimes used interchangably.
+However numbers in Hexidecimal should be a string as JSON does not support hex.
+So the number 66 is represented as `"42"`.
+This should always be in a 2 byte string so 0 is `00`.
+This keeps it similar to most Sysex documentation conventions.
+Some items are required to be in hex and other in integers and are clarified as such.
+For example CC numbers are an integer between 0-127 while the NRPN MSB/LSB are in hex.

+While this makes it clear for any humans to distinguish between the two - but does put extra burden on the computer to do the same.

 ### Schema